 Wondering how to care for your cane furniture?
 Follow these helpful hints, tips and suggestions below to keep your cane seat chairs and cane furniture strong and supple for many long years of life and enjoyment.

 1.)
 Keep cane chairs and furniture away from extreme heat situations and areas with low humidity.

 These conditions could cause the cane to dry out and become brittle and break.
 Also direct sunlight and heater ducts are areas to be avoided.
-Consider using a humidifier in the winter which can be especially helpful to keep the air moist and not too dry.
+Consider using a whole room humidifier in the winter which can be especially helpful to keep the air moist and not too dry.